Last updated: 04/24/2019

 Exercise, both cardio and strength training, is a natural stress reliever in more ways than one.
 From yoga to CrossFit, just about any type of exercise increases the amount of endorphins, aka feel good chemicals, in the brain, giving you a positive mood boost and brighter outlook on life.

 Exercise also acts like a meditation, distracting you from the pressures and worries of your life.
 Once the workout is complete, your problems may seem more manageable and less overwhelming.
-If you’re addicted to drugs or alcohol and are ready to find recovery, call 800-654-0987 now to immediately talk to someone who’s ready to help.

 Something to Do